 1. Trench and Treat

 Creating a trench-line excavation around the perimeter of the house, then treating the trench with a non-repellent termiticide, refilling the excavated hole with soil, and treating the back-fill again.
-This chemical barrier system can provide termite control on your structure for up to eight years and can be replenished.
+This chemical barrier system can provide and effective means of termite control on your structure for up to eight years and can be replenished.

 2. Drill and Inject